JohnKelly-T/to-do-list/README.md

 - **Webpack** for bundling the application.
 - **Figma** for UI design.

+## 📙 Concepts Practiced

+- Object-Oriented Programming (OOP) in JavaScript
+- Working with classes and instances to manage task data
+- Encapsulation, inheritance, and methods for managing tasks
+- Creating and managing arrays of objects
+- Organizing and structuring code in an object-oriented way

 ## Getting Started

 To get a local copy up and running, follow these steps: